a-sit-plus/warden-supreme/docs/docs/bg/privacy.md

 * Online requirement: design retry/queuing for temporary network issues and service availability; use Apple’s sandbox flag during development to keep test events separate from production metrics.
-* Policy remains on your backend; the attestation service and its telemetry are Apple-hosted.
+* Policy remains on your back-end; the attestation service and its telemetry are Apple-hosted.
 * Firmware trust is Apple-controlled; there is no notion of accepting custom firmware trust roots.

 ## Google Play Integrity (Google-Hosted Verdict Service)